thilo/speakerexchange/index.md

 ---
 layout: default
-title: Index
+title: Welcome to the Ruby User Group Speaker Exchange
 ---

-# Welcome to the Ruby User Group Speaker Exchange

 The Ruby User Group Speaker Exchange connects Ruby User Groups throughout Europe.
 What does this mean?